"JUVENIA, Teruel, Dinosaurs - Aragosaurus ischiaticus"

 Iberian Plate during the Jurassic–Cretaceous transition.

-To date, diplodocids, turiasaurs, and titanosauriforms have been recovered.
+To date, diplodocids, turiasaurs, and titanosauriforms have been recovered from Spanish rocks.

 Aragosaurus is one of four genera of sauropod recovered from the Villar del Arzobispo Formation